 The Tyrone Guthrie Centre provides residential work space for local, national, and international artists.
-Our in-house team, led by our Resident Director, provide a quiet, efficient, and homely atmosphere that enables our residents to engage fully with our facilities, and to focus on their work.
+Our in-house team, led by a Resident Director, and a long-standing and committed team who provide a quiet, efficient, and homely atmosphere that enables artists to engage fully with a range of facilities, and to focus on their work.

 To contact our in-house team, please see details on the contact tab.

 Ingrid Adams, Manager;